-This approach is used in Scope 3 categories related to the transportation of goods (Scope 3.4 & 3.9) or people (Scope 3.6 & 3.7).
+This approach is used in ccategory of greenhouse gases, refers to indirect emissions outside of a company's direct sphere of influence 3 categories related to the transportation of goods (Scope 3.4 & 3.9) or people (Scope 3.6 & 3.7).
 For the former, the calculation is based on the total mass transported over one year and for the latter, the number of persons is required.
-The number of persons or the total weight transported is further combined with the distance travelled and a specific, distance-based emission factor, uniquely for each type of vehicle and fuel consumed.
+The number of persons or the total weight transported is further combined with the distance travelled and a specific, distance-based emis-sion factor, uniquely for each type of vehicle and fuel consumed.
 The emission factor's unit indicates this distance-based approach with the corresponding unit of either CO_2 -equivalent emissions per ton kilometers or person kilometers.